klingtnet/klingt.net/klingt.net/posts/groups-rings-and-fields.rst

 .. date: 2014-12-17 20:35:42 UTC+01:00
 .. tags: groups, rings, fields, abelian, monoid, math, algebra, mathematics
 .. link:
-.. description: A short summary about these basic algebraic structures.
+.. description: A short summary about basic algebraic structures.
 .. type: text

-This semester I am taking a automata theory course at the university which relies heavily on basic algebraic structures like `monoids <http://en.wikipedia.org/wiki/Monoid>`_, `groups <http://en.wikipedia.org/wiki/Group_(mathematics)>`_ and `rings <http://en.wikipedia.org/wiki/Ring_(mathematics)>`_, the latter one is better known als *Körper* in german lectures.
+This semester I am taking a automata theory course at the university which relies heavily on basic algebraic structures like `monoids <http://en.wikipedia.org/wiki/Monoid>`_, `groups <http://en.wikipedia.org/wiki/Group_(mathematics)>`_, `rings <http://en.wikipedia.org/wiki/Ring_(mathematics)>`_ and `fields <http://en.wikipedia.org/wiki/Field_%28mathematics%29>`_ the latter is better known as *Körper* in german lectures.

 Sometimes I'm a little bit confused which structure needs which properties to be satisfied.
 That's why I decided to write a short summary about this topic and the process of writing this post also helps me to remember it, thus I can kill two birds with one stone.